nasrudin2468/pye-motion/README.md

 --------------------------------------------------------------------------------
 2. Installation

-- download and install Python 3.6.X (https://www.python.org/downloads/)
+- Download and install Python 3.6.X (https://www.python.org/downloads/)
-- download and install pyserial module: py -m pip download pyserial py -m pip install pyserial
+- Download and install lib dependencies (navigate to the pye-motion folder first): pye-motion.py -install
-- install driver for your serial-usb adapter(s) and plug them in
+- Install driver for your serial-usb adapter(s) and plug them in

 Windows:
-- open up device manager and note the com-port(s) your serial-usb adapter(s) use
+- Open up device manager and note the com-port(s) your serial-usb adapter(s) use

 Linux:
 - Open terminal and check available ports without adapter connected: